Morgan-Griffiths/trading_language/README.md

 there will be a repository layer, that shuttles requests from the interpreter to TDA and csvs.
 Depending on the request, it will store the result in redis (spy 20 day mean for example) with high or low expiration timeout.

-### Global context

-global context is computed in sequence

-1. Market Context: state of the market at that time, time of day, opex date, distance.
-2. Trade Context: computed by the interpreter at runtime.

-### Local State

-batch fetch symbol attrs.
-local state when filter symbols 1 at a time, consisting of all the symbol attributes and local function vars.
-These are more like getters.

 ### Filter functions

-Have a forward and a backward component forward always returns a list of symbols backward returns None
+-   Have a forward and a backward component
+-   forward always returns a list of symbols
+-   backward returns None
-Forward filters the function normally.
+-   Forward filters the function normally.
 Each function has access to the global context of the interpreter and local symbol attributes.
-Backward is for testing purposes and modifies test CSVs (or potentially dbs) to make sure the desired outcome is satisfied.
+-   Backward is for testing purposes and modifies test CSVs (or potentially dbs) to make sure the desired outcome is satisfied.

-input syntax regex
+-   input syntax regex
-input parser function
+-   input parser function
-forward function
+-   forward function
-backward function
+-   backward function

 Data fetch

-fetch market context
+-   fetch market context
-eval trade description
+-   eval trade description

-params['spy] = tda.fetch(spy)
+-   params['spy] = tda.fetch(spy)
-params['spy'] = lambda : tda.fetch(spy)
+-   params['spy'] = lambda : tda.fetch(spy)
-eval(@spy < 5)
+-   eval(@spy < 5)

-### Extendable
+### Extendability

-In order for the language to be easily extendable.
-All filtering functions must stay apart from the interpreter.
+Everything is built in order to be easily extendable.
+All filtering functions are apart from the interpreter.
-All interpreter state global and local is just getters and setters? with setters being optional.
+All interpreter state global and local is just getters and setters.
+With setters being optional.
-TDA stuff goes through the API which only actually calls if the value has expired.
+TDA stuff goes through the API which only calls if the value has expired.
-Local variables will be symbol names and attrs.
+Local variables are symbol names and attrs.

 ## Websocket

-Realtime monitors account trades -> updates db when trade is filled.
+Realtime monitors account trades -> updates db when trade is filled or rejected.

-## Infrastructure

-DB interface.

 ## Testing

-Redis and mongodb must be running prior.
+-   Redis and mongodb must be running prior.
-Automated testing.
+-   Automated testing.
 Where each side of boolean expressions are tested.
 Where success and failure modes are tested by passing 1 symbol all the way down or not.
-Requires S expressions to be formed in a specific way with the var in the middle and any S expr on the right.
+-   Requires S expressions to be formed in a specific way with the var in the middle and any S expr on the right.